soccershoe/JustAnotherAdmin/_posts/2019-10-14-ExchangeSchemaVersions.md

 date: 2019-10-14
 ---

-**Need to do some AD Schema updates for every Exchange CU for some reason.**
+**How come I need to do AD Schema updates for every Exchange CU?!**

 {{ more }}